mainmatter/ember-simple-auth/README.md

 ```

 For authenticating the session, __the session service provides the `authenticate` method__ that takes the name of the
-authenticator to use as well as other arguments depending on the authenticator. __To define an authenticator, add a new file
+authenticator to use as well as other arguments depending on specific authenticator used. __To define an authenticator, add a new file
 in `app/authenticators`__ and extend one of the authenticators the library comes with, e.g.:

 ```js